Macadamia

 Quality sorting

 This careful sorting is Culpan's final quality filter.
 It is the same demand the family has applied to coffee for five generations, now placed at the service of macadamia: nothing leaves the farm without passing the attentive eye of those who grow it.
+The selected nuts are stored under low humidity and stable temperature, in clean and well-ventilated spaces, so the product keeps its qualities until the moment it reaches its final destination.

 The same commitment as always

 Macadamia milling follows the same principles that guide Culpan in everything it does: respect for the product, respect for the people who work the farm and respect for the environment surrounding the Santiaguito volcano.
+The green husk removed during husking returns to the field as organic compost, within the same composting programme that reuses coffee pulp and pruning remains, closing a cycle that few farms can show in such a complete way.

 Learn more about Culpan